Skip to main content

 fit-content(800px)

-• If a column's content is less than 800px wide, the column shrinks to match the content width, even when there's sufficient space for 800px.
+• If a column’s content is less than 800px wide, the column will be the width of the content (even if there’s enough space to make the column 800px wide).

-• If a column's content exceeds 800px, the column caps at 800px width, causing content to wrap or overflow.
+• If a column’s content is wider than 800px, the column will be limited to 800px wide.

 minmax(auto, 800px)